Kloudless/file-picker/README.md

 picker.savify(document.getElementById('file-picker-button'), files);

-// In addition, you can launch the file picker programmatically with save() var files = [{
+// In addition, you can launch the File Picker programmatically with save() var files = [{
   url: 'http://<your image url>',
   name: 'filename.extension'